Virtual computer

 | **Package availability** | Any Python package can be requested and will be installed dynamically at runtime, but installation time counts toward the one-minute limit. |

-### Example: combining the virtual computer with other integrations
+### Combining the virtual computer with other integrations

 1. **Google Drive integration** fetches a spreadsheet